Shalimar Television Network: STN as Channel-3

 In 1999, NTM had to quit the airwaves because of a financial crunch, due to charges of corruption and the massification of VCRs.
 Right after this, STN also ended the re-broadcast programs of CNN International, BBC World and DW.
 In 1999, under a settlement with PTV Network, STN became "Channel-3".

 Replacement of STN by ATV

-In 2005, STN/Channel-3 went off the air and the parent company Shalimar Recording and Broadcasting Company (SRBC) signed an agreement with Sports Star International to start the first ever semi-private channel of Pakistan, ATV (Pakistan) channel; the collaboration stayed intact till 2018.
+In 2005, STN/Channel-3 went off the air and the parent company Shalimar Recording and Broadcasting Company (SRBC) signed an agreement with Sports Star International to start the first ever semi-private channel of Pakistan, ATV channel; the collaboration stayed intact till 2018.
 From 2018-2020, ATV ran solely under SRBC as a semi-government TV channel.
 In 2020, it again got a partner from the private sector.